-What is a financial settlement?
+What is a Divorce Financial Settlement?

-A financial settlement is essentially who gets what after a couple separates and involves decisions about how assets should be divided.
+A divorce financial settlement is essentially who gets what after a couple separates and involves decisions about how assets should be divided.
 The separating couple can be married or civil partners.

 When there is a decision to separate there will be a need to look at how assets should be shared.
-There is also the consideration of Children in the marriage and what is best for them and their needs.
+There is also the consideration of children in the marriage and what is best for them and their needs.

 Our family law team can help you protect: